You want smart political talk without the meltdowns?

 We're in charge of all three branches of government.

-We told the country if you put us in charge, you'd have conservative government, and the first thing they did out of the block was they introduced a budget that'll add nine point seven trillion.
+And the first thing they did out of the block was they introduced a budget that will add $9.7 trillion.

-Now if they were on the phone here, they'd say, Oh, we had to do that to repeal Obamacare.
+Now, if they were on the phone here, they'd say, oh, we had to do that to repeal Obamacare.

-Well, my response is why couldn't you have introduced a good budget, one that balances in the near future, and also repeal Obamacare?
+Well, my response is, why couldn't you have introduced a good budget, one that balances in the near future, and also repeal Obamacare?

 So I did just that.